 To remove an application, configuration profile, file, or certificate, go to the Business policy page (Management > Business policies).
 From the Items tab, you can find all items that are associated with the business policy.

-In addition to the basic info, you can see if the item is dependent on the deployment of another one (Dependency).
-Greyed items mean that these don’t exist in the Miradore anymore but those have been in the business policy earlier.
+In addition to the basic info, you can see if the item is dependent on the deployment of another item (see Dependency).
+Greyed items mean that these don’t exist in the Miradore anymore but have been in the business policy earlier.

 To remove an item from a policy:

 - Select the item you want to remove and choose Remove selected items from the Actions dropdown menu.

 - Confirm that you are removing the correct items and choose if the items will be removed from the devices in the business policy scope.

 If there are dependencies related to the item in the business policy these will be removed as well.